jemmy512/book-notes/Cpp/cpp-core-guidelines.md

 * C.67: __A polymorphic class should suppress copying__
     * If it base class accidentally passed by value, with the implicitly generated copy constructor and assignment, we risk slicing: only the base portion of a derived object will be copied, and the polymorphic behavior will be corrupted.
+    * If you need to create deep copies of polymorphic objects, use `clone()` functions: see C.130.

 ## Other Default Operations Rules